Code-Institute-Submissions/laurakond-quiz-my-art/README.md

 Also a bit thanks goes to [Jamie Connell](https://github.com/GreenNinjaBoy) for helping out with sticky bits when creating the game.

-Also a big thank you goes to the Code Institute Slack comminuty who provided the energy and kept my morale up.
+A big thank you goes to the Code Institute Tutor support & Slack community who provided the energy and kept my morale up.

 ### Code inspiration